-At EdAlive, we know that kids learn through fun!
-That’s why all of our EdAlive Online Learning websites are rich in activities that create a positive engaging environment that motivates students to learn.
+Kids learn through fun!
+That’s why all EdAlive online learning websites are rich in activities that create a positive engaging environment that motivates students to learn.

-At EdAlive we integrate immediate reinforcement and the fun of success directly into our online learning websites.
-This means that the essential (intrinsic) nature of the EdAlive materials is fun, leading to engagement.
-We then amplify each small success through a variety of cumulative rewards including our Achievement Rewards and a clear sense of academic progress.
+EdAlive online learning websites powerfully integrate immediate positive reinforcement and the fun of success.
+This means that the essential (intrinsic) nature of the experience is fun, leading to engagement.
+Each small success is then amplified through a variety of cumulative achievement rewards and a clear sense of academic progress.

-Many of the EdAlive Online Learning websites feature real-time, interactive, multiplayer games that increase motivation and engagement through social interaction with others.
+Most of the EdAlive Online Learning websites feature real-time, interactive, multiplayer games that increase motivation and engagement through social interaction with others.
 The educational content for each player is regulated by the inbuilt adaptive learning systems that ensure that each player is completing educational content at their own level.
-This means that the relative academic levels of each player are immaterial to the game thus allowing students to focus on the game yet only having to complete the appropriate educational content to engage in the game.
+This means that the relative ability of each player is immaterial to the game allowing students of varying stages and abilities to compete on a level playing field.

-We agree with research cited in the New Scientist Magazine that demonstrates that there is a beneficial link between fun in the classroom and the development of authentic learning and long-term memory.
+Research published in New Scientist demonstrates that there is a beneficial link between fun in the classroom and the development of authentic learning and long-term memory.
 Educational psychologists are in agreement that students learn and retain more information when the learning is associated with strong positive emotion.
 It has been established that when students are engaged and motivated and feel minimal stress, information flows freely through the affective filter in the amygdala and they achieve higher levels of cognition, make connections, and experience fun learning.
 Such learning comes not from quiet classrooms and directed lectures, but from classrooms with an atmosphere of enjoyment and discovery.